philipmorg/Marketing-For-Self-Made-Experts/chapters/04-The-DR-Brand-Conflict.md

 This assumption is why some who are *not* genuine experts *say* that they are experts.
 They are hoping to attract the kind of opportunity that genuine experts enjoy.
 The problem happens when these folks use direct response marketing.
 Their self-labeling as an expert sends one signal ("I have lots of opportunity") while their marketing sends a different signal ("I need to use inexpensive, efficient marketing to capture every ounce of opportunity that might be out there.")

 A second assumption is at play in the genre expectations around expertise: the importance of the expertise is self-evident.
-Prospects will get exposed to the work and naturally respond because the importance becomes self-evident to them.
+Prospects will get exposed to the work and naturally respond because the importance is self-evident.

 This genre assumption sets up another conflict.
 If the supposed expert is using a form of marketing that works very hard to highlight problems and pains and to portray the expert as a solution for those problems/pains, are they *really* an expert?
 In other words, if they were really an expert, wouldn't it be obvious that they are?